lettucebo/JsonConfig/README.md

 ## Example

-Since my lack of skills in writing good examples into a documentation file, it is best to take a look at the examples/ folder with a complete commented .sln which will give you a better understanding (TODO).
+Since my lack of skills in writing good examples into a documentation file, it is best to take a look at the [examples](https://github.com/lettucebo/JsonConfig.Core/tree/master/JsonConfig.Core.Example) with a complete commented which will give you a better understanding.

 ### Getting started